 Additionally, rigorous scientific research to date indicates that wind turbines sited in accordance with regulated standards and best practices pose no health risks to nearby residents.
-Wind energy generates electricity without emitting greenhouse gases or air pollutants, and uses no freshwater– creating a healthier environment for people and wildlife.
+Wind energy generates electricity without emitting greenhouse gases or air pollutants and uses no water – creating a healthier environment for people and wildlife.

 The following represents key findings of the Health Canada Study which is the most comprehensive of its kind in Canada:

 No evidence was found to support a link between exposure to wind turbine noise and any of the self-reported illnesses (such as dizziness, tinnitus, and migraines) and chronic conditions (such as heart disease, high blood pressure, and diabetes).

 No association was found between the multiple measures of stress (such as hair cortisol, blood pressure, heart rate, self-reported stress) and exposure to wind turbine noise.

 The results of this study do not support an association between wind turbine noise and self-reported or measured sleep quality.
 While some people reported some health conditions, their existence was not found to change in relation to exposure to wind turbine noise.

 Annoyance & Quality of Life